 Streamlit is a Python framework that transforms data scripts into interactive web applications with minimal code.
-It is the fastest way to build data apps in Keboola, perfect for rapid prototyping and internal tools.
+It is the fastest way to build apps in Keboola, perfect for rapid prototyping and internal tools.

 When to Use Streamlit: